dilshankarunarathne/spring-boot-notes/README.md

 * Repository Interface
 A Spring Data repository, regardless if its based on a RDBMS system or a NoSQL system, provides the methods needed to access the data.
 It is built using an extention of the Spring class and generics.
-Essentially, it is a proxy
+Essentially, it is an interface that leverages proxies to
 *